Logan Mwangi: Mother's 'chilling 999 call on day body dumped'

 "The prosecution suggest that this was to dispose of incriminating evidence and that one of the items laundered was part of Logan's bed linen."

-Ms Williamson, 30, Mr Cole, 39, both of Sarn, and the youth, who cannot be named, all deny murder.
+The last time he was seen alive was on a Facetime call on 27 July, four days before he was found dead.

-They are all charged with murdering Logan between 28 July and 1 August.
+He had been in self-isolation from 21 July after testing positive with Covid.

-All three are also accused of perverting the course of justice, including moving Logan's body to the river near Pandy Park, removing his clothing, washing bloodstained bed linen, and making a false missing person report to police.
+All three defendants are also accused of perverting the course of justice, including moving Logan's body to the river near Pandy Park, removing his clothing, washing bloodstained bed linen, and making a false missing person report to police.

 Ms Williamson and the youth pleaded not guilty to both offences, while Mr Cole admitted perverting the course of justice.